 Hair: hair must be clean, neat, and out of the eyes.
 Only natural colors are allowed.
 Hair styling or coloring arrangements which are disruptive or distracting are not permissible.
+Disruptive or distracting hair styling is determined solely by school administration.

-For Girls: only True North bows are permitted (can be purchased at True North).
+• For Girls: only hair bows purchased at Dennis uniform are permitted.

 For Boys: no hair accessories.
-Hair length: worn neatly combed above the collar, eyebrows, and ears.
-Hair length is not to pass the eyebrows regardless of style.
+Hair must be worn neatly combed above the collar, eyebrows, and ears.
+No lines, mohawks, coloring, etc. Hair length is not to pass the eyebrows regardless of style.
+No facial hair for boys.
+Disruptive or distracting is not permissible.
+Disruptive or distracting hair styling is determined solely by school administration.

 Jewelry: Any jewelry which might create a safety hazard or distraction should not be worn.
 Body/facial piercings are not permitted.
 Necklaces and bracelets should be discrete and simple, not wider than 1⁄2 inch and no bright colors.
 No chokers.
-Only one bracelet permitted.
+Limited bracelets permitted.
 Watches are permitted if they only function as a watch, are discrete, and simple in design.
+No smart watches (Apple, Fitbit, etc.).

-For Girls: students are allowed to wear one pair of small earrings, with no more than one earring in each ear and no larger than $\frac{1}{2}$ " in diameter.
-Dangling or hoop earrings are safety hazards and are not permitted.

-For Boys: no earrings are permitted.
+- Girls: students are allowed to wear one pair of small earrings, with no more than one earring in each ear and no larger than 1⁄2" in diameter.
+Dangling or hoop earrings are safety hazards and are not permitted. - Boys: no earrings are permitted.

+Cosmetics:

-Cosmetics: For Girls: in kindergarten through 6th grades are prohibited from wearing any nail polish, make-up or hair dye.
-Girls in 7^{th &}8th may wear light nail polish.
-For Boys: none permitted.
+- Girls: in kindergarten through 5th grades are prohibited from wearing any nail polish, make-up or hair dye.
+Girls in 6th through 10th grade may wear light make up and nail polish (no bright colors). - Boys: none permitted.